Wildlife of Vietnam: Threats and conservation

 Trade in wildlife resources in Vietnam is of considerable value.
 In respect of faunal species, trade varies between 3,700 and 4,500 tons; the use of faunal species are also for medical purposes, pets, and as food and ornamentation but excludes trade in aquatic species.
-Insects are also a valuable source of trade with Coleopterus and Lepidoptera species contributing towards a major share.
+Insects are also a valuable source of trade with beetle and Lepidoptera species contributing towards a major share.
 Medicinal plants are also harvested and its trade is of the order of 20,000 tons.

 Continuous conservation efforts by the Government of Vietnam have brought more and more areas under protected status.
 Logging operations have been banned.
 The conservation efforts are showing positive results with wildlife becoming re-established in many reforested areas.
 Mangrove forest areas are on the rise due to renewed planting.
 Fish fauna and crustaceans are proliferating and birds are seen more frequently.
 As a result of conservation efforts, Siamese crocodile numbers have recovered on account of their reintroduction to ponds within the parks.